 C.2.
-Usability Principle
+Least Astonishment Principle

-The Usability Principle aims at ensuring that the allocated code points included in the zone repertoire are useful as elements in unique identifiers.
-To the extent that a code point is confusing to the user population - either by accident or else by way of malicious use - use of the code point fails to adhere to the Usability Principle in that context.
+The Least Astonishment Principle aims at ensuring that the allocated code points included in the zone repertoire are useful as elements in unique identifiers.
+To the extent that a code point is confusing to the user population or can be used in surprising ways -whether to members of the original linguistic target community or, in the case of the root, to members of other linguistic communities - use of the code point fails to adhere to the Least Astonishment Principle in that context.

-The integration panel, especially, is responsible to ensure adherence to the Usability Principle.
-It is explicitly charged with considering the entire user population, which is everyone on the Internet.
+The integration panel, especially, is responsible to ensure adherence to the Least Astonishment Principle.
+Because the Root Zone is a shared resource, the Integration panel is explicitly charged with considering the entire user population, which is everyone on the Internet.